alexjvr1/R.temp/ddRADpipeline.md

 ```
 ```

+Plot number of reads per sample mm1 vs mm2

+If some samples are losing and others are gaining reads, this means reads are moving between samples.

 For the *Rana temporaria* data set, the optimal is to allow 1 mismatch in the barcode + Restriction site:

+- graph of mm1 vs mm2

 Demultiplex samples using 5bp barcode + RE